sterkouk/Embedded_systems/README.md

 Final school project for the subject of embedded systems

-We were asked in this project to create a messaging system for an embedded system so that many clients have the ability to be served by a server.
+We were asked in this project to create a messaging system for an embedded system so that many clients have the ability to be served and access the same server.
 So I had to create one server application and a client for zsun.